The power of your cup on National Coffee Day

 Thus begins a vicious cycle.
-Coffee farmers harvest and sell, making just enough to make ends meet.The money to invest in additional land or improved farming techniques - things that might increase profits - simply isn’t there.
-It’s a lose-lose.
+Coffee producers harvest and sell, making just enough to make ends meet.The money to invest in additional land or improved farming techniques - things that might increase profits - simply isn’t there.

 Climate Change and Disease

-Environmental changes pose a dire threat to farmers’ livelihoods.
+Environmental changes pose a dire threat to producers’ livelihoods.
 In Brazil, the world’s largest coffee exporter, production of Robusta coffee dropped 24 percent in the 2015-16 season due to drought.
 And the situation shows little hope of improvement.
 The Climate Institute estimates that by 2050 rising global temperatures and decreased rainfall will reduce areas suitable for coffee growth by approximately 50 percent.
 Even where coffee can be grown, bountiful harvests are far from assured.
 Parasites, fungi and weeds can destroy entire harvests in the blink of an eye - hits that most coffee producers simply cannot take.

-The second is the Fair Trade Community Development Fund, an additional $0.20 that farmers earn for every pound of coffee you buy.
-Farmers democratically vote on how to invest this money for critical community projects like education, healthcare and crop quality improvement.
+The second is the Fair Trade Community Development Fund, an additional $0.20 that producers earn for every pound of coffee you buy.
+Producers democratically designate this money for critical community projects like education, healthcare and crop quality improvement.
 To date, coffee drinkers have generated more than $200 million through fair trade for coffee producers to improve their lives.
-You contribute to these funds every time we purchase Fair Trade coffee!
+You contribute to these funds every time you choose Fair Trade Certified coffee.

 And it all starts with your cup.